natgo/wt-wiki-scraper/wikitext-transpiled/ground/2S1%20(Italy).md

 '''Pros:'''

-* Fairly mobile with a short profile, decent for sneaking around the map
+* Fairly mobile with a low profile, decent for sneaking around the map
 * Main armament is able to obliterate light and medium tanks, particularly with hull shots
 * Has a backup shell to defeat targets that are difficult to destroy with HE
 * Great elevation angles